Oskage/sicp/README.md

 # SICP exercises solutions

-This repo contains my solutions for exercises from "Structure and Interpretation of Computer Programs"
+This repo contains my solutions for exercises from "Structure and Interpretation of Computer Programs" by Harold Abelson, Gerald Jay Sussman and Julie Sussman.

 ## Run